fenago/ansible-course/md/Lab_3.md

             frt02.example.com:
 ```

-You can see that the [children] keyword is still used in the
-YAML-formatted inventory, but now the structure is more hierarchical
-than it was in the INI format.
-The indentation might be easier for you
-to follow, but note how the hosts are ultimately defined at quite a high
-level of indentation---this format could be more difficult to extend
-depending on your desired approach.

 When you want to work with any of the groups from the preceding
 inventory, you would simply reference it either in your playbook or on